osmandapp/web/main/docs/user/plugins/development.md

 The OsmAnd development plugin is only necessary for *developers and experienced users*.
 It allows you to configure OsmAnd for testing: simulate navigation routes, check the screen rendering performance, etc. Plugin is not required for normal application use.

+## Setup

+If you would like to test the OsmAnd app,

+1. [Enable](../plugins/index.md#enable--disable) OsmAnd development plugin in the Plugins section of the Main menu.
+2. Make the necessary settings in the plugin's [Settings menu](#plugin-settings).

 ## Enable plugin